grafana/agent/example/README.md

 [`agent/instance-configs`](./agent/instance-configs) that will work with the Docker Compose example.

-A bash script has been provided to automatically deploy these example instance configuration files to the running cluster; run `bash ./scripts/deploy-configs.sh` from this directory to do so.
+The `agentctl` tool provided by this repository can automatically deploy those configs for you; run `agentctl config-sync -a http://localhost:12345 ./agent/instance-configs` from this directory to do so.